-Here is some info about the little retro system by SNK and Tommo, and some thoughts I’ve had when using it.
+Here is some info about the little retro system manufactured by Tommo with a licence from SNK, and some thoughts I’ve had when using it.

-(To be honest I haven’t really used this console at all after the first few times of trying it out, and definitely not after I got a New Nintendo 3DS XL...)
+To be honest I haven’t really used this console at all after the first few times of trying it out.
+That could tell you something about its quality.

 So the console comes with 21 games in total.

 Even though this one is called the limited edition, a ‘regular’ one has never been released.

 That brings the total number of games for the system to 36.

 The games can be bought either in one ‘Mega pack’ or in five volumes with three games each.

 Bundled with the games is a ‘Rocket Cable’ that can be used to charge the handheld without the docking station and to update its firmware.
 The cable is not sold separately.

 None of the games sold separately can be played before the system firmware is updated.

 The mega pack comes with a booklet that has a small section devoted to each game, giving some general info and basic instructions on controls.
 It also has stickers of all the game logos and three Neo Geo stickers as well.
 I don’t know if the other game packs come with such booklets.